-View the Tooltip Demo for a demo.
+View the tooltip demo for a demo.

-The url here is relative, but you could equally point it to an absolute path on a remote host assuming CORS is enabled on the host.
+The url in the demo is relative, but you could equally point it to an absolute path on a remote host assuming CORS is enabled on the host.

 The each method looks through all the JSON content to find the item whose page.id is equal to basketball.
 It then looks for an element on the page named #basketball and adds a data-content attribute to that element.